dannywillems/ocaml-cordova-plugin-list/README.md

 ## What are Cordova, js_of_ocaml and gen_js_api?

 * [Cordova](https://cordova.apache.org) allows you to develop hybrid mobile applications using web technologies such as HTML, CSS and Javascript.
 For more informations, see [the official website](https://cordova.apache.org/).
-Through cordova plugins, you can access to the native components.
+Through Cordova plugins, you can access to the native components.
 To learn how to make Cordova plugins, see [the official tutorial](https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html).
-You can find the official cordova plugin list [here](https://cordova.apache.org/plugins/).
+You can find the official Cordova plugin list [here](https://cordova.apache.org/plugins/).

 * [js\_of\_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to Javascript.
 Since Cordova applications use Javascript, js\_of\_ocaml provides a way to develop mobile application using OCaml.
 For more info, see [the Ocsigen project](http://ocsigen.org/) which contains js\_of\_ocaml.